What’s the issue?

 What do you need to disclose?

-Disclosures related to fair value measurement are likely to be a focus area for regulators.
-Preparers are expected to explain how the war in Ukraine has affected significant judgements and estimation uncertainty – e.g. the assumptions underlying fair value measurement.
+Preparers may need to explain how the war has affected significant judgements and estimation uncertainty – e.g. the assumptions underlying fair value measurement.

 Given the impact of economic uncertainty on forecasting cash flows and other unobservable inputs used in valuation techniques (e.g. certain risk-adjusted discount rates), companies may need to provide sensitivity disclosures – together with disclosure of the key assumptions and judgements made by management – to enable users to understand how fair value has been determined.
 These disclosures are required under both IFRS 13 and IAS 1 Presentation of Financial Statements.
 IFRS 13 also contains specific disclosure requirements when amounts are transferred into Level 3 of the fair value hierarchy.
 [IFRS 13.93(e)(iv), 93(h), IAS 1.125, 129]